tibs/why-I-quite-like-Ruby/ruby-slides.rst

 Ruby errs a *little* too much on the magic side for me.

-But I love the fact that Ruby takes some very different approaches than Python, but fits in the same space.
+But I love the fact that Ruby takes some very different approaches than Python, while fitting in the same programming "space".

 Readability / writability
 -------------------------